win32 2.7.0 win32: ^2.7.0 copied to clipboard

 A package that wraps some of the most common Win32 API calls using FFI to make them accessible to Dart code without requiring a C compiler or the Windows SDK.

-Perhaps of as much use as the APIs themselves, this package provides a variety of instructive examples for more complex FFI usage scenarios.
+In addition to exposing the APIs themselves, this package offers a variety of instructive examples for more complex FFI usage scenarios.

 This package lets you write apps that use the Windows API directly from Dart, by wrapping common Win32, COM and Windows Runtime APIs using Dart FFI.

 You could use it to call a Win32 API like EnumFontFamiliesEx to enumerate all locally-installed fonts:

 or access system information that is not exposed directly by the Dart framework libraries:

 You could use it to build a Windows app with Flutter that relies on Win32 APIs: